techidaily/site-ai-voice-clone/source/_posts/coqui-voice-cloning-the-ultimate-solution-to-streamline-audio-content.md

 ## Part 4: Success Case with Live Online Shopping 3: Nordstrom In-person and Live Shopping Blend

- The American luxury department store chain Nordstrom launched a[live online shop](https://nordstromrsvp.com/nlive) intending to blend its digital and in-person capabilities.
+ The American luxury department store chain Nordstrom launched a [live online shop](https://nordstromrsvp.com/nlive) intending to blend its digital and in-person capabilities.
 The live stream shop allows customers to shop under the expertise of the chain’s store.
 Shoppers also have access to informative events by experts in fashion, beauty, and home.

 ![Nordstrom live shop](https://images.wondershare.com/virbo/article/live-shopping-success-secrets-unveiling-strategies-from-real-case-studies-4.jpg)